Amber Angell PhD, OTR/L

 Download Curriculum Vitae

-Dr. Angell’s research in the Disparity Reduction and Equity in Autism Services (DREAmS) Lab focuses on understudied and underserved groups of individuals on the autism spectrum, including Latinx and African American children, girls and women, and adults with diverse gender identities.
+Dr. Angell’s research in the Disparity Reduction and Equity in Autism Services (DREAmS) Lab focuses on understudied and underserved groups of individuals on the autism spectrum, including Latinx children, girls and women, and adults.
 The overall purpose of her lab is to reduce disparities in autism diagnosis and services among underserved groups.

 Autism spectrum disorders, health services, health and healthcare disparities, health equity, occupational justice.